-Outraged Hong Kong media, legal groups seek explanation of journalist's visa rejection
+Hong Kong rejection of journalist's visa prompts calls for explanation

 “There is also the allegation that the central government is trying to ‘mainlandize’ the SAR ...
 However, the accusers’ real intention is to smear the way ‘one country, two systems’ is being practiced,” it said, referring to Hong Kong’s official description as a special administrative region (SAR) of China.

-The Global Times newspaper, published by the ruling Communist Party’s official People’s Daily, said the visa denial had nothing to do with freedom of speech.
-However, it said Mallet’s actions at the FCC “damaged China’s national security and undermined freedom of expression”.
+The Global Times newspaper, published by the Communist Party’s official People’s Daily, said the visa denial had nothing to do with freedom of speech but that Mallet’s actions at the FCC “damaged China’s national security and undermined freedom of expression”.

 “All countries and regions have things which they feel sensitive about and are unable to back down,” it said.